 In general, the scholarly literature concerning the impact of judicial selection systems on diversity concludes that there is little difference between the two systems.
-On the one hand, data from the American Judicature Society indicates that elections do a poorer job of securing judicial diversity, concluding that "merit selection and direct appointment systems select proportionately more women and African Americans to state appellate level judgeships than do competitive elections."
+On the one hand, data from the American Judicature Society indicates that elections do a poorer job of securing judicial diversity, concluding that "merit selection and direct appointment systems select proportionately more women and African Americans to state appellate level judgeships than do competitive elections."17

 But other studies have found that the difference is negligible.
-In 2008, Mark Hurwitz and Drew Lanier found through their research that "in examining the 2005 data, there are few significant differences in rates of diversity across the various selection systems for the broad categories, whether NWM [non-white males], women, or minorities, or for most of the more select minority groups, as diversity is not associated with selection system in the vast majority of cases."18 diversity of judges.
-While others have studied diversity in judicial elections, this paper focuses particularly on ways to improve diversity in appointive systems.
+In 2008, Mark Hurwitz and Drew Lanier found through their research that "in examining the 2005 data, there are few significant diversity of judges.
+While others have studied diversity in judicial elections,19 this paper focuses particularly on ways to improve diversity in appointive systems.

+BOTH ELECTIVE AND APPOINTIVE Systems are producing similarly Poor outcomes in terms of the diversity of Judges. differences in rates of diversity across the various selection systems for the broad categories, whether NWM [non-white males], women, or minorities, or for most of the more select minority groups, as diversity is not associated with selection system in the vast majority of cases."18